197 Country Names in Chinese (Complete List + Abbreviations)

 Meanings of Country Names in Chinese

-Although the Chinese characters that make up country names have meanings on their own, these meanings are not connected to the particular country when they’re used for phonetic reasons.
+Although the Chinese characters that make up country names having meanings on their own, these meanings are not connected to the particular country when they’re used for phonetic reasons.

 For example, the United Kingdom is called 英国 (Yīng guó) in Chinese.
 The character 英 (yīng) means something like “handsome”, “brave” or “heroic”.
 But when a Chinese person hears the name 英国 (Yīng guó), she will not relate the name to a kingdom of knights and kings.
 It’s just the phonetics of “eng” as in “English” or “England”.